MLTSHP/mltshp/README.md

 make updates to the code.
 Changes should be reflected as you save your files (no need to restart the service).

-The MySQL instance that is launched will be accessible on localhost:3306 if you want to look at the database directly (since this is using the default MySQL port, you will probably need to shutdown any existing MySQL server you may have running).
+The MySQL instance that is launched will be accessible on 127.0.0.1:3306 if you want to look at the database directly (since this is using the default MySQL port, you will probably need to shutdown any existing MySQL server you may have running).
 The login for the database is `root` with no password.
-If you want to mark any of your user accounts as paid users, find them in the `user` table and set their `is_paid` value to `1`.
+If you want to mark any of your user accounts as paid users, find them in the `user` table and set their `is_paid` value to `1` and their `stripe_plan_id` column value to `mltshp-double`.

 ## Logs and Data

 When you run the application, it launches it into a background process.
-But if you want to watch the realtime logs emitted by each service, just use this command;
+But if you want to watch the realtime logs emitted by each service, just use this command:

-    $ docker-compose logs
+    $ docker-compose logs -f

 In addition to that, the web app produces some log files that are captured under the "mounts/logs" folder of your git repository.